Junecran/MA1805-portfolio/01_Drawing/README.md

 ## References Used

- - Used Throughout the code and use for the mouse coordinate tool to limit the trial and error in placing objects - https://p5js.org/reference
+ - Used Throughout the code - https://p5js.org/reference

+Mouse coordinates tool made to limit the trial and error in placing objects.
+Made with using p5.js References

       background(250);
       text(`x: ${mouseX} y: ${mouseY}`, 50, 50);